 Back Pain by the Numbers

-As it turns out, I’m not alone in my back pain woes!
+As it turns out, I am not alone in my back pain woes!

-Tips for How to Sleep With Back Pain Easier
+Tips to Make Sleeping With Back Pain Easier

 …speak with your doctor.
 Immediately following any injury, you should be under the care of a physician.